Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Abstract

 \section{Abstract}

-We develop in this paper a novel intrinsic classification algorithm --- \emph{multi-frequency class averaging} (MFCA) --- for clustering noisy projection images obtained from three-dimensional cryo-electron microscopy (cryo-EM) by the similarity among their viewing directions.
-This new algorithm leverages multiple irreducible representations of the unitary group to introduce additional redundancy into the representation of the transport data, extending and outperforming the previous class averaging algorithm of Hadani and Singer [\emph{Foundations of Computational Mathematics}, 11 (5), pp. 589--616 (2011)] that uses only a single representation.
+We develop in this paper a novel intrinsic classification algorithm --- \emph{multi-frequency class averaging} (MFCA) --- for classifying noisy projection images obtained from three-dimensional cryo-electron microscopy (cryo-EM) by the similarity among their viewing directions.
+This new algorithm leverages multiple irreducible representations of the unitary group to introduce additional redundancy into the representation of the optimal in-plane rotational alignment, extending and outperforming the existing class averaging algorithm that uses only a single representation.
 The formal algebraic model and representation theoretic patterns of the proposed MFCA algorithm extend the framework of Hadani and Singer to arbitrary irreducible representations of the unitary group.
-We conceptually establish the consistency and stability of MFCA by inspecting the spectral properties of a generalized localized parallel transport operator on the two-dimensional unit sphere through the lens of Wigner $D$-matrices.
+We conceptually establish the consistency and stability of MFCA by inspecting the spectral properties of a generalized local parallel transport operator through the lens of Wigner $D$-matrices.
 We demonstrate the efficacy of the proposed algorithm with numerical experiments.

 \keywords{Representation theory \and Spectral theory \and Differential geometry \and Wigner matrices \and Cryo-electron microscopy \and Mathematical biology} \subclass{20G05 \and 33C45 \and 33C55 \and 55R25}